The official functions and duties of the City Clerk are set forth in Chapter 32.17 of the Fort Wayne City Code and chapter 36 of the Indiana Code.

-The City Clerk's office provides City Council staff support if needed under the direction of the City Clerk.
-The office serves as a document and information resource to the Council, all city departments and the citizens of our city.
+The City Clerk's office serves as a document and information resource to the City Council, all city departments, and the citizens of our city.
 The City Clerk is elected by the citizens of Fort Wayne every four years and can serve unlimited terms.

 In addition to its overall mission of maintaining the official records of the City, the office of the City Clerk also performs the following: